nuggetz/ctf/PicoCTF/Easy/Reverse-Engineering/Transformation.md

 This encoding technique is simple and efficient for combining two characters into one, making it useful for obfuscation.
 Recognizing and reversing such patterns is a critical skill in solving CTF challenges, as many rely on custom or simple encoding schemes.

-Now, you’ve successfully decoded the flag while understanding the exact process behind it!